albertobissacco/raspberryPiBootstrap/README.md

-# RaspberryPi Bootstrap
+# Raspberry Pi Bootstrap

-Follow these steps to have a pi up and running.
+Follow these steps to have a pi up and running:

 1. Download the OS Raspbian Lite. (https://www.raspberrypi.org/downloads/raspbian/

-2. Flash the image to the Sd Card with etcher app (https://www.balena.io/etcher/)
+2. Flash the image to the SD-Card with etcher app (https://www.balena.io/etcher/)

-3. **enable SSH** - Create file named "ssh" and put it on the Sd Card.
+3. enable SSH - Create file named "ssh" and drag it to the SD-Card.

-4. **enable/disable WIFI**
+4. enable or disable WiFi

     1. - to DISABLE wifi & bluetooth add these two lines at the end of  "/boot/config.txt"